phoebe-gill/pjgill.net/content/post/alterconf.md

-description = "Diversity and inclusion in the tech industry" draft = false date = "2017-04-07"
+description = "Diversity and inclusion in the tech industry" draft = false date = "2017-04-07" tags = ["diversity", "metaswitch"]
 +++

 I recently attended [AlterConf London](https://alterconf.com/conferences/london-england), a rather interesting conference examining diversity and inclusion in the software industry.

 Write-ups of the talks are below.
 Two major themes emerged: why the industry should care about diversity and inclusion, and how we can help.